New insights on low-mass dark matter subhalo tidal tracks via numerical simulations: Tidal track relation

 According to \citet{2010ApJ...723L.195I, 2014ApJ...788...27I, 2017MNRAS.471.4687A, 2023MNRAS.518.3509D}, our cosmological model predicts the rapid formation of very cuspy DM density peaks in the early Universe, with density profiles having an inner slope of $-3/2$ or steeper.
 These so-called prompt cusps would reside within the smallest subhaloes, with masses similar to or below that of Earth for $\Lambda$CDM, and many are expected to have survived until today as they are highly resilient because of the extreme high density.
 These objects are expected to be particularly relevant to searching for DM annihilation signals \citep{2010ApJ...723L.195I, 2023JCAP...10..008D}.
 Current cosmological simulations generally fail to reproduce these prompt cusps due to limited numerical resolution \citep{2014ApJ...788...27I}.

-Our definition of this initial subhalo profile uses Eq.~\ref{eq:nfw} as well, simply adopting $\alpha = 1$, $\beta = 3$, and $\gamma = 1.5$ in this case.
-This way, we can also define an initial virial concentration for prompt cusps the same way we do for an NFW.
+Our definition of this initial subhalo profile uses Eq.~\ref{eq:nfw} as well, simply adopting $\alpha = 1$, $\beta = 3$, and $\gamma = 1.5$ in this case.\footnote{A gNFW with $\gamma = 1.5$ corresponds to a prompt cusp that did not accrete significant mass after formation.
+Per \citet{2023MNRAS.518.3509D}, for a typical halo we should expect a full NFW-like profile around the prompt cusp \citep[e.g.,][]{2025ApJ...993...93D}.} This way, we can also define an initial virial concentration for prompt cusps the same way we do for an NFW.

 Here, we explore the effect of tidal stripping on prompt cusps and its impact on the tidal track, as depicted in Fig.~\ref{fig:figpc1}, where we relate $f_\mathrm{b}$ and $V_\mathrm{max}$.
 As expected, the change in $V_\mathrm{max}$ is less significant for prompt cusps than for NFW profiles ($\log_{10} (V_\mathrm{max} / V_\mathrm{max,i})$ is $-0.42$ versus $-0.65$ at $\log_{10} f_\mathrm{b} = -2.5$).
 We also find a smaller scatter for the apocentres, approximately half that of the NFW value.
 Regardless, note that we needed to simulate subhaloes with very elliptical orbits in order to get $\log_{10} f_\mathrm{b}$ values below $-2$ at present time.
 Our result lies between \citetalias{2024PhRvD.110b3019D}'s and \citetalias{Penarrubia2010}'s after great disruption, $\log_{10} f_\mathrm{b} < -1.5$, being ours closer to the latter once more.
 During the first orbits, however, \citetalias{Penarrubia2010}'s curve stands between our fits.
-This discrepancy may be due to the larger pericentre-to-apocentre ratios in our simulations compared to \citetalias{2024PhRvD.110b3019D}, and to the fact that we initialise our subhaloes with smaller masses than in \citetalias{Penarrubia2010}, so self-friction can be neglected in our case, but not in theirs.
+This discrepancy may be due to the larger pericentre-to-apocentre ratios in our simulations and different $f_\mathrm{b}$ definitions compared to \citetalias{2024PhRvD.110b3019D}, and to the fact that we initialise our subhaloes with smaller masses than in \citetalias{Penarrubia2010}, so self-friction can be neglected in our case, but not in theirs.
 We have included the relation between $f_\mathrm{b}$ and $r_\mathrm{max}$ in Appendix~\ref{sec:aptt}.
 Our best-fit values are reported in Table~\ref{tab:ttbestfitpc} along with values from the literature.